 Tap for all levels with Tom Fletcher

 With 43 years of experience dancing, choreographing, teaching, and adjudicating in Europe, Tom brought his passion for tap to South Florida in 2012.
-He currently teaches at the Beach Community Center and the Emma Lou Olson Civic Center in Pompano Beach, offering classes for beginners, intermediate, and advanced intermediate students.
+He currently teaches at the Beach Community Center in Fort Lauderdale and the Emma Lou Olson Civic Center in Pompano Beach, offering classes for beginners, intermediate, and advanced intermediate students.
 Join him for a class!

 Join us for a tap class!

-☀️ Pompano Beach
+βοΈ Pompano Beach

-Mixed Level Beginner & Relaxed Intermediate: Tuesdays & Thursdays from 12:00–1:00 pm
+Advanced Beginner & Intermediate: Tuesdays from 12:00β1:00 pm

 Emma Lou Olson Civic Center